skur-the-plug/MindArena/README.md

 - Upvote system with duplicate-vote prevention
 - Global, arena, challenge, and rank leaderboards
 - Chat rooms for global, arena, and challenge discussion
+- Real-time chat updates over WebSockets, with the existing form submit as a fallback
 - Admin pages for challenge creation and moderation

 ## Stack